w3f/General-Grants-Program/grants/speculative/pLIBRA.md

   * [Ekiden](https://arxiv.org/abs/1804.05141) is a published paper sharing part of the idea to build a confidential computing platform on a blockchain.
 * How is your project different?
   * We focus on brining Libra ecosystem to Polkadot with privacy-preservation in a novel way.
   * Substrate SGX is a specific SGX extension to Substrate.
 We are different in the product side and are designed for different scenarios.
+We'd like to reuse and share some core components with Substrate SGX as much as possible.
   * We adpot a similar design of the identity system with Ekiden but are different from them in two ways:
     1. Our design improves the preformance notably by segregating queries and commands, and provides a fallback layer for catastrophes happens on hardware manufactories or zero-day vulnerabilities.
     2. Ekiden / OasisLabs's product focuses on cloud computing while we focus on bring the Confidential Contract solution to blockchains.